 A list of abbreviations that you will come across in these step be step instructions on how to make these textured crochet stitches, will be found at the end of the post.
 If you need to refresh your memory on how to do some basic stitches, you will find the details here in learn how to crochet for beginners.

 Learning to crochet bobble stitch is easy and will add texture and a three-dimensional feel to your crochet projects.
-You only need to know how to make a double crochet stitch and it is made with 3,4 or 5 or more incomplete double crochet stitches.
+You only need to know how to make a double crochet stitch.
+It is made with 3,4 or 5 or more incomplete double crochet stitches.
 It is a flexible stitch and the sizing can be adjusted to make it bigger or smaller.
+If you need yarns or accessories for you project, please visit KnitPicks here to get the best selection.

 The basic idea is that you work several stitches into the same stitch and join them at the top and bottom.
 Each stitch is started, but do not finish it before you start the next stitch.
 Finish all the stitches together at the end to create a bobble that is joined together at the top and the bottom.